-Spinal cord stimulation is a safe, reversible, and effective option for pain that has not responded to more conservative options, that include pain medications, physical therapy, and steroid injections.
+Spinal cord stimulation is a safe, reversible, and effective option for pain that hasn’t responded to more conservative options like pain medication, physical therapy, and steroid injections.

 Both transcutaneous and fully implanted spinal cord stimulators are available.
 Each of these have both benefits and drawbacks.
 Talk with your doctor about your options to choose the device that is best for you.